 Resources for Broader Impacts, Trainee Professional Development, and Mentoring Plans

-Research and training grant proposals often require the principal investigator (PI) to document how graduate students, postdoctoral scholars, or other students and educators will participate in training opportunities through your project, how outcomes will be disseminated to or propagated at other universities, and what broader impacts your project will have in terms of implications for the public or for broadening participation in higher education.
+Research and training grant proposals often require the principal investigator (PI) to document how graduate students, postdoctoral scholars, or other students and educators will participate in training opportunities through your project, how strategies and outcomes will be disseminated to other universities, and what broader impacts your project will have for the public or for broadening participation in higher education.
 The funding agency may also require a one-page formal document describing the plans for professional development of postdoctoral scholars or trainees funded by the research (a postdoctoral mentoring plan or an individual development plan).

-The following article describes how University of Wisconsin’s analogous future faculty programming helps PIs address the NSF Broader impacts criteria.
+The following article from University of Wisconsin describes how CIRTL future faculty programming helps PIs address the NSF Broader impacts criteria.

 Mathieu, R. D., Pfund, C. and Gillian-Daniel, D. L. 2009.
 Leveraging the NSF broader impacts criterion for change in STEM education.
 Change, 41(3): 50–55.
 (PDF available via JSTOR)

-Future Faculty and Academic Careers can help you address these requirements, either by providing a few sentences of text for your proposal (see below), or by writing a letter of support or letter of commitment describing the office’s role as a partner on professional development and outreach opportunities for graduate students and postdoctoral scholars.
+Future Faculty and Academic Careers can help you address these requirements, either by providing a few sentences of text for your proposal (see below), or by writing a letter of support / commitment describing the office’s role as a partner on professional development and outreach opportunities for graduate students and postdoctoral scholars.

 Depending on the nature of your proposal, it may instead be preferable to have a joint letter written by directors of several of the Graduate School’s professional development offices.